MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/reference.md

 ### Run all code up to a specific line

-When debugging a long function, there may be a lot of code that is not related to the problem you are debugging.
+When debugging a long function, there may be a lot of code that isn't related to the problem you are debugging.

 You may choose to step through all the lines, but that is tedious.
 You may choose to set a line-of-code breakpoint on the line in which you are interested and then choose the **Resume script execution** \(![Resume script execution](../media/resume-script-run-icon.msft.png)\) button, but there is a faster way.